Professor Tom Bartlett

-- Reader in Applied Linguistics (English Language & Linguistics)
+- Professor of Functional and Applied Linguistics (English Language & Linguistics)

 I have taught English in the UK, Europe, North America and Latin America, and have previously held academic posts in the US and the UK.
 My most recent academic post before coming to Glasgow in 2019 was Professor of Language and Communication at Cardiff University.

-I am interested in supervising theses on functional grammar, linguistic ethnography and discourse analysis, particular in relation to community participation in decision-making processes and/or discourses of sustainability.
+I am interested in supervising theses on functional grammar, community participation in decision-making processes and/or discourses of sustainability.

-I have supervised six PhDs to completion, on the following topics:
+I have supervised eight PhDs to completion, on the following topics:

 Ellipsis and Context: A Corpus-Based Approach.